Ingo Kühl: Graphics

 Engineering- and architectural drawings were followed by studies according to the Old and New Masters and things from the visible world.

 The graphic work includes drawings, works oil on paper, watercolors, lithographs and etchings.
-He published graphics, for example in the "Vor Island" ("Before Island") map, which he produced before traveling to Iceland.
+He published graphics, for example in the "Vor Island" ("Before Iceland") map, which he produced before traveling to Iceland.

 Signature

 Oil paintings are usually signed on the back (and provided with a catalog raisonné number), while works on paper are signed, numbered and dated on the front and prints under the motif.
 The signature is engraved on sculptures.